Nottingham Cottage: History

 Nottingham Cottage has previously been home to Prince Henry, Duke of Gloucester, and his wife, Princess Alice, Duchess of Gloucester.
 Upon her retirement in 1948, the house was given for life to Marion Crawford, the former governess of Princesses Elizabeth and Margaret.
 In gratitude for Crawford's service, Queen Mary, the princesses' grandmother, decorated the house with Victorian furniture and prints of flowers for her.
 Crawford left the cottage in 1950 in the aftermath of her selling stories about the royal family to newspapers, which was revealed publicly by The Sunday Express editor John Gordon in an attempt to pressure her to provide more stories and articles to him.

-The home was subsequently lent to Miles Hunt-Davis, private secretary of the Duke of Edinburgh, and his wife Anita.
+The home was subsequently lent to Miles Hunt-Davis, private secretary of the Prince Philip, Duke of Edinburgh, and his wife Anita.
 Robert Fellowes, private secretary to Elizabeth II, and his wife Lady Jane Fellowes, the sister of Diana, Princess of Wales, also occupied the cottage.

 Prince William, Duke of Cambridge, and Catherine, Duchess of Cambridge used Nottingham Cottage as their London residence after their marriage from 2011 to 2013, splitting their time between the cottage and their home on the Bodorgan Estate in Wales.
 The cottage was redecorated for the couple by interior designer Kelly Hoppen.
 The Duke and Duchess resided there with their son Prince George after his birth, before moving to Kensington Palace in October 2013.

 Prince Harry moved into Nottingham Cottage from Clarence House following his brother's departure, with the house referred to as his "bachelor pad" after leaving the army.
 It is also one of the places where Prince Harry says he proposed to Meghan Markle; they subsequently resided together at the cottage following their engagement.
 In April 2019, the couple moved to Frogmore Cottage before the birth of their first child.
 Harry has said in his book Spare that a physical altercation took place between him and William in the cottage kitchen.

 Following their wedding, it was reported that Princess Beatrice and her husband Edoardo Mapelli Mozzi were to move into the cottage.